 Just like a funeral service, a memorial service is a time to remember your loved one.
 This can be held shortly after death or weeks later, with or without an urn present.
 What’s important is that it creates a time and a place for family and friends to gather together and support one another, share memories and pay their respects.
 We can hold a memorial service at our funeral home, the final resting place or at your home.

 A casket burial is a traditional service and there are many options you can choose from.
 We can provide an immediate burial without a public service; a visitation, viewing or wake with a closed or open casket; a funeral service at our funeral home, church or private home and a graveside service at a cemetery.
 You can choose whether you’d like a public or private service or a combination.
 It is entirely up to you how you wish to pay your respects.

 When considering a cremation service, today's families are concerned with many complex issues: how cremation affects the environment (especially when compared to traditional burial), personal finances and faith being amongst the top three.

-A cremation service is typically a good option for those who don't feel like they need to follow the traditional funeral model but still want to create an event where family and friends fo the deceased can come together to share in the experience of grieving the reflecting on the memories they have shared.
+A cremation service is typically a good option for those who don't feel like they need to follow the traditional funeral model but still want to create an event where family and friends of the deceased can come together to share in the experience of grieving and reflecting on the memories they have shared.
 With cremation, you can still have a wake, a funeral or memorial service and also a cemetery service where the urn is interred in a columbarium or buried in an urn plot in the ground.
-The advantage of cremation however, is that the series of events tends to be more flexible that the traditional burial, so it's easier to create a more customized service.
+The advantage of cremation however, is that the series of events tends to be more flexible than the traditional burial, so it's easier to create a more customized service.